Long Interview with Kazunari Yonemitsu about Baroque

-Definitely some time after "Treasure Hunter G", it started from combining "A Lifetime of Plucking Earthworms" and "Neo Russian Emperor~" to make them more interesting.
-The game system was relatively close to that of "A Lifetime of Plucking Earthworms".
-You entered a building similar to the current Nerve Tower, sort of like the underground area below the Insect Catching Association.
-In the story, the insect nest was located under the building used by the Insect Collecting Association, so you'd dive into the underground nest from inside that building.
+Definitely some time after "Treasure Hunter G", it started from combining "A Life of Catching Grubs" and "Neo Russian Empire~" to make them more interesting.
+The game system was relatively close to that of "A Life of Catching Grubs".
+You entered a building similar to the current Nerve Tower, sort of like the underground area below the Bug Catching Association.
+In the story, their nest was located under the building used by the Bug Collecting Association, so you'd dive into the underground nest from inside that building.
 I kept the concept as-is for the Nerve Tower, and everyone asked "How can you dive into a tower?" (laughs).
 I'd always become deeply troubled when I heard that (laughs).

 Were you thinking about including the tarot card elements from the beginning?

 Yes.
-At the outset of planning, I was more interested in it.
+That’s right.
+Tarot was heavily involved when we were first laying out the story.
 Around the time he distorts the world, the Archangel's hobby is tarot.
 Not a tarot that exists now, an original tarot, with a different design on the back.
-With the creation of fake Sense Spheres, the Archangel was able to insert this new "world of tarot" into the Sense Spheres in order to distort reality little by little.
+With the creation of artificial Sense Spheres, the Archangel was able to insert this new "world of tarot" into the Sense Spheres in order to distort reality little by little.
 That tarot is the image of another world.
 A different image of the world that has formed in the Archangel's thoughts.
 Additionally, I also wanted to make the game in the form of a tarot card.
 In a manner of speaking, each tarot has its own story, but if you line them up side by side, they form one cohesive story.
 But if you change the layout of the cards, it allows for different interpretations of the story than before, and I was considering the possibilities of a story with similar qualities.

 So, besides the overall structure, did tarot influence anything else?

 Yes, that's correct.
-At some point, tarot was also applied to the direction of the Abnormals.
+At some point, tarot was also applied to the direction of the Grotesques.
 Since each card's meaning is conveyed visually, that meaning is therefore thin.
-As for the outward appearance of the Abnormals, when I asked for illustrations, I didn't care much about the pattern of the tarot since the Abnormal has meaning only in its visual connection to its card.
+As for the outward appearance of the Grotesques, when I asked for illustrations, I didn't care much about the pattern of the tarot since the Grotesque has meaning only in its visual connection to its card.
 Because I only requested that the creature looked like the card generally, it means that you don't have to understand the appearance to a great extent.